GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (120) .md

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 1 day and the casting time by 10 minutes.

 **Critical Failure**: You have managed to compromise your own health in the process.
 The spell is completed as normal, but you have disadvantage on saves against diseases and poisons and the attacks of such things gain advantage against you for the duration of the spell.

+#### Fragmentation

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 1 foot

+**Effect**: You produce a blast of shrapnel which projects outward in a 2 yard cone, fan, or semifan (as you choose) from the point you deisgnate.
+Everything caught in the area suffers a cutting attack.
+You may use metal as a material component to increases the lethality.
+Divide the number of pounds by the number creatures attacked by the spell.
+This is a bonus to the attacks.
+Alternatively, you may use the material to ease the difficulty of casting the spell- each pound granting a +2 bonus to the spellcheck.
+Any metal used must be in the caster's possession and is lost.

+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard.

+**Critical Failure**: You explode with shrpanel, causing you to lose a hitpoint before causing a slashing attack against yourself and everything within 1 foot.

 #### Frost Lance